linkeddatalayouts/linkeddatalayouts.github.io/_examples/tag_length_value.md

 ## TLV Sequences

-Each TLV representation is a finite `tlv:Sequence` consisting of `tlv:Chunk`s.
+Each TLV representation is a finite `tlv:Sequence` of arbitrary length consisting of `tlv:Chunk`s.

 ```
 @prefix lidl:   <http://www.dfki.org/lidl#> .